Necromancer1982/ESPAlarm/README.md

 **Additional functions**

 By using NTP and Telegram, a connection trough a access point, connected to the internet must be established.
-Therefore a built-in enduser Setup for setting up the WiFi settings (initial operation) is implemented on ESPAlarm.
+Therefore a built-in enduser setup, for setting up the WiFi settings (initial operation), is implemented on ESPAlarm.
 So on powerup, ESPAlarm tries to connect to the last, in module stored access point.
-If no connection is possible, the ESPAlarm starts it self as a access point.
+If no connection is possible, ESPAlarm starts it self as an access point.
 The enduser setup can be accessed e.g. via smart phone by connecting and opening IP 192.168.4.1
-After entering the SSID and password of the AP and the established connection trough it, ESPAlarms bot sends a short status message to show it is working.
+After entering the SSID and password of the AP and establishing the connection trough it, ESPAlarms bot sends a short status message to show it is working.

-After that, ESPAlarm is working and will forward each alarm trough the given telegram channel.
+After that, ESPAlarm is on standby and will forward each alarm trough the given telegram channel.
 All alarms are counted and stored in the EEPROM of the module.
-Also all important flags will also be stored in EEPROM so even if a power fail occures, ESPAlarm will work error free.
+Also all important flags will be stored in EEPROM so even if a power fail occures, ESPAlarm will work error free.

 The actual status of ESPAlarm is shown by a WS2812 RGB-LED.
 The following states can be visualized: